matrix-org/synapse-auto-accept-invite/README.md

 # Auto-accept invites

-Synapse module to automatically accept invites
+Synapse module to automatically accept invites.

+Compatible with Synapse v1.47.0 and later.

 ## Installation